Amsterdam is famous for its coffee shops, crooked houses, and notorious red-light districts.

 Find the answers in these fun facts about Amsterdam:

 - Amsterdam is very cosmopolitan.
 While its urban population is less than 1 million, it consists of 180 nationalities.
 But that’s not all.
 Nearly 20 million people from all over the world visit it each year.
+You can join them, too.
+Plan your trip with the help of our Amsterdam travel tips.

 - The Dutch love their bicycles.
 We’re certain they learn to bike before they learn to walk.
 Amsterdam’s urban population is about 800,000, while the number of bikes is close to 900,000.
 Cyclists are everywhere: in the narrow cobblestoned alleys, between the tram tracks, on the bridges, and even in the boats.
 So be extra careful when walking in Amsterdam – there’s always the possibility of a cyclist running you over.
 Around 15,000 bicycles end in the canals each year.
 The city recovers about one third.